bosun-monitor/bosun/docs/notifications.md

 ## Unknown Notifications

-When an alert goes "unknown", it will send a special notification to let you know.
+When an alert goes "unknown", it will send a special notification through `critNotification` to let you know.
 Similar to actions, these notifications are rendered on-demand, with a special context.
 Bosun attempts to group these appropriately to reduce spam.
 The context has:

 - `{{.Time}}`, a timestamp of when the unknown event occurred.
 - `{{.Name}}`, bosun's description of the tags or alert name for the grouping.